 Jim n Katie took us to a show!
 We saw Joan Rivers being delightfully rude and Petula Clark warbling away – also Joan warbled a bit and Pet told a joke!
 I saw Jim slip the doorman a cri$p note to get us good seats!
 We got great seats.

-After Vegas we stop off at The Grand Canyon: We stare down at this awesome sight from the lookout on the south rim.
-We only have a few hours there, so we’re just look-see tourists.
-Suddenly I can’t stand it!
-I have to get down there.
-I start running down the Bright Angel trail.
+After Vegas we stopped off at The Grand Canyon: We stared down at this awesome sight from the lookout on the south rim.
+We only had a few hours there, so we were just look-see tourists.
+Suddenly I couldn’t stand it!
+I just had to get down there.
+I started running down the Bright Angel trail.
 It’s about 10km to the river.
-I’ll give myself an hour, I thought.
+I’d give myself an hour, I thought.
 Dottie went with me.
 She was fit as a fiddle – she was ranked no.2 tennis player in Oklahoma at the time.
 The run was easy on a well-maintained track with the only real obstacle being the ‘mule trains’.
 Every now and then I’d have to step off the trail and let a bunch of mules pass, sometimes with a steep drop inches away.
 I made sure I was always on the upside!

 At first it was all open desert trail, but at Indian Gardens I was surprised by the amount of greenery in the Canyon.
 From the rim it looks like all desert, but in the protected gorges there was water, green shrubbery and even some tall trees.